Skip to main content

 If you have already disclosed data, or if you have received an SMS to change the Secure Code or your mobile phone number, although you did not order the change yourself, please contact us immediately at (01) 711 11 DW 500.

-EXAMPLES OF PHISHING (FAKE) E-MAILS
+EXAMPLES OF PHISHING (FAKE) E-MAILS AND FRAUDULENT SCAMS

 If you recieved a message regarding the change of your mobilephone number, (see screenshot below) but you did not initiate the change yourself, please call the card complete Security Department immediately at +43 1 71111 extension 500.